jkomoros/prompt-garden/README.md

 - `then` - The value to return if test is truthy
 - `else` - The value to return if test is falsy

+#### template

+Returns a new string like template, but with any instance of `{var}` replaced by the named variable.

+Required parameters:
+- `template` - The template string
+- `vars` - The map of name -> value to use in the template.
+If any vars that are used in the template are missing there will be an error.

 #### ==

 Returns true if a and b are `==`, false otherwise.